Leadership Team

 The Leadership Team is the organizing body for Center-level planning and decision-making.
 The group i) monitors progress toward milestones in the Plan to Enhance Diverse Perspectives, ii) reviews intracenter pilot projects, iii) plans annual site visits with NCI staff and the External Advisory Board, and iv) discusses candidate cross-consortium projects in consultation with the NCI.

-The Resource Management Teamacts as the interface between the MC2 Center Research Coordinating Hub and the specific resource-development activities of the SASCO Center.
-The group i) ensures standards and platforms put forth by the Resource and Data Sharing Working Group are transmitted to the Center, ii) communicates Center-specific challenges with resource sharing to the MC2 Center, and iii) facilitates the timely sharing of data and resources originating from the High-Content Imaging & Analysis Core and the Research Projects.
+The Data Manager is the interface between the MC2 Center Research Coordinating Hub and the specific resource-development activities of the SASCO Center.
+The data manager i) ensures standards and platforms put forth by the Resource and Data Sharing Working Group are transmitted to the Center, ii) communicates Center-specific challenges with resource sharing to the MC2 Center, and iii) facilitates the timely sharing of data and resources.
 Andrea Denton presented an update of the SASCO Data Management effort in November.
 The presentation can be viewed HERE.

 Inclusion of Diverse Perspectives